virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/sure-pic32mx/README.txt

         Board Configuration:
            CONFIG_ARCH_DBDP11215=n    : Disable the DB-DP11215
            CONFIG_ARCH_DBDP11212=y    : Enable the DB-DP11212
-           CONFIG_ARCH_LEDS=n         : The DB-DP11212 has no LEDs

         System Type -> PIC32MX Peripheral Support:
            CONFIG_PIC32MX_UART2=n     : Disable UART2

-        The SYSLOG output on UART2 cannot by used.
-You have two choices, first, you can simply disable the SYSLOG device.
-Then 1) debug output will come the USB console, and 2) all debug output prior to connecting the USB console will be lost:

         Device Drivers -> System Logging Device Options:
            CONFIG_SYSLOG=n            : Disable SYSLOG output

-        The second options is to configure a RAM SYLOG device.
-This is a circular buffer that accumulated debug output in memory.
-The contents of the circular buffer can be dumped from the NSH command line using the 'dmesg' command.

-        Device Drivers -> System Logging Device Options:
-          CONFIG_SYSLOG=y             : Enables the System Logging feature.
-          CONFIG_RAMLOG=y             : Enable the RAM-based logging feature.
-          CONFIG_RAMLOG_CONSOLE=n     : (there is no default console device) CONFIG_RAMLOG_SYSLOG=y      : This enables the RAM-based logger as the system logger.

-        Logging is currently can be set up to use any amount of memory (here 8KB):

-          CONFIG_RAMLOG_CONSOLE_BUFSIZE=8192

-        STATUS:
-          2013-7-4:  This configuration was last verified.

-     7. See the notes for the nsh configuration.
-Most also apply to the usbnsh configuration as well.